Levels of Evidence in OT

 What are the different levels of evidence?

-When searching for evidence-based information, you should generally select the highest level of evidence possible.
+When searching for evidence-based information, you should generally seek out the highest level of evidence possible.

 Disclaimer: Keep in mind that the “levels of evidence” system isn’t foolproof.
-A quality design (even a systematic review!) could be poorly executed and misleading, just as an obscure case study may actually align most closely with your particular patient—and therefore be the most helpful to you.
-It is also important note that a lower-level study in a prestigious OT-related journal may carry more weight than a systematic review in an obscure journal.
+A quality design (even a systematic review!) could be poorly executed and misleading, just as an obscure case study may actually align most closely with your particular patient—and therefore be the most helpful.
+It is also important to note that a lower-level study in a prestigious OT-related journal may carry more weight than a systematic review in a less well-known journal.

-That said, let’s look at the levels of evidence.
-And, by levels of evidence, I mean essentially, the degree to which you can trust the research article, based on study design:
+That said, let’s look at the levels of evidence (that is, the degree to which you can trust any given research article, based on study design).

-A systematic review is a structured review of all of the relevant literature on a topic.
-It is performed by searching for relevant articles, analyzing them for their validity and efficacy, and summarizing all of the literature results for a specific topic.
+A systematic review is a structured evaluation of all of the relevant literature on a topic.
+It is performed by searching for relevant articles, analyzing them for validity and efficacy, and summarizing all of the literature results for a specific topic.

-A meta-analysis is a systematic review that uses statistical methods to combine numerical results from many studies to summarize results.
-To help practitioners, the Cochrane Collaboration has its own database that contains even more helpful systematic reviews.
-The Cochrane Collaboration are experts in systematic reviews, and have even included their own level of rigor to help determine the efficacy of a treatment intervention.
-See what determinations the Cochrane Collaboration has stated about your favorite treatment intervention (if they examined it): Cochrane Collaboration
+A meta-analysis is a systematic review that uses statistical methods to combine and summarize numerical results from many studies.
+The Cochrane Collaboration has its own database containing the most helpful systematic reviews for practitioners.
+They are experts in systematic reviews, and have even included their own level of rigor to help determine the efficacy of a treatment intervention.
+See what determinations the Cochrane Collaboration has stated about your favorite treatment intervention (if they examined it) here.

 Level II (Critically Appraised Topics)

-These are abbreviated versions of systematic reviews and meta-analyses.
-They are brief summaries of the best available evidence.
+These abbreviated versions of systematic reviews and meta-analyses offer brief summaries of the best available evidence.

 Level III (Randomized Controlled Trials)

-In randomized controlled trials (RCTs), participants are randomly allocated to either an intervention group or a control group, and outcomes of both groups are compared.
-A double blind randomized control trial with a large number of participants has the strongest support for a “cause-and-effect” relationship with an intervention and the participants. (“Double blind” means all participants in both the intervention and control groups are “blind” to which group they’re in—and the administrators of the study are also “blind” to who is in each group.)
+In randomized controlled trials (RCTs), participants are randomly allocated to either an intervention group or a control group, and outcomes for both groups are compared.
+A double-blind randomized control trial with a large number of participants provides the strongest support for a “cause-and-effect” relationship with an intervention and the outcomes achieved. (“Double blind” means all participants in both the intervention and control groups are “blind” to which group they’re in—and the administrators of the study are also “blind” to who is in each group.)

 Level IV (Cohort Studies)

-A cohort study (also called a longitudinal study) involves participants being assigned to a treatment or a control group.
+In a cohort study (also called a longitudinal study), participants are assigned to either a treatment group or a control group.
 The assignment is not randomized.
-The study follows the groups of participants throughout a duration of time and gathers results.
-These studies are often not blind studies, and it is very difficult to control external variables that might impact the results.
+The study follows both groups of participants over a specified duration of time and gathers results.
+These studies often are not blind studies, and it is very difficult to control external variables that might impact the results.

 Level V (Case-Control Studies and Case Series Reports)

 A case-control study compares patients who have the outcome of interest (e.g., a disease) with patients who do not have the same outcome/control (in this example, a disease), and looks back retrospectively to examine the relationship between a particular variable (e.g., risk factor) and the outcome/control/disease.
-A more detailed example: comparing lifeguards who have developed skin cancer to lifeguards who do not have skin cancer and asking both groups the amount of sunscreen they wore.
+For example, a case-control study might compare lifeguards who have developed skin cancer to lifeguards who do not have skin cancer, looking specifically at the amount of sunscreen each lifeguard wore while on the job.

 These study designs are used during the early stages of research to help identify variables of interest.
 Case-control studies and case series reports often have a small number of participants, and are not generally randomized or controlled for confounding variables.